Fuco1/tagger/README.md

   of the file is the same as inside the "real" storage, prefixed with the *data* hash.
 This helps us to map filenames to real files in the repository during searches.
+- Files are not stored repeatedly but with hard links.
+This also means you can maintain a regular hierarchy parallel with the tagger repository sharing the data blocks on the HDD to save space... so even if the entire repository is blown to pieces, you still have your data stored somewhere in the "regular" filesystem.

 And that's it.